yoshuawuyts/inject-typekit-script-stream/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![js-standard-style][standard-image]][standard-url]

 Streamingly inject a Typekit kit script into html.
+This should probably only be done when prototyping, as the script itself is a non-negligable 0.3MB, where your typical font only weighs 0.01MB.

 ## Installation
 ```sh